 A smudge fire is a fire confined within a non-combustible structure or container that is set for the purpose of protecting livestock from insects or for protecting garden plants from frost.

 Smudge fires are allowed in all rural areas on lands 2 acres or greater in size without a permit, except under a fire ban.

 As burning can produce smoke, please be considerate of your neighbours and surrounding residents.

 Visibility on adjacent roads, particularly if you are within 800 metres of a primary or secondary highway, must be considered.
 Placing smoke signs for passing motorists is recommended to ensure safety and reduce smoke investigation calls.
-Signs are available to loan from the Rural contact offices at Stations 2 and 4.

 Brush piles should have a minimum of 3 metres distance from any other combustible.
 If brush piles are larger than 3 metres x 3 metres x 2 metres, please contact Fire Prevention to schedule a site inspection.